mlswg/mls-protocol/draft-ietf-mls-protocol.md

 leaf_priv, leaf_pub = KEM.DeriveKeyPair(leaf_node_secret)
 node_priv[n], node_pub[n] = KEM.DeriveKeyPair(node_secret[n])
 ~~~~~

+The node secret is derived as a temporary intermediate secret so that each
+secret is only used with one algorithm: The path secret is used as an input to
+DeriveSecret and the node secret is used as an input to DeriveKeyPair.

 For example, suppose there is a group with four members, with C an unmerged leaf
 at node 5: